Chapter 4 - A Cold Home

 The old door eases open with the barest push of Bentley’s umbrella, and the smell of old settled dust wafting out.
 It’s dark, chokingly so, the moonlight barely enters the place.
 It appears like an empty foyer, with a set of stairs leading up out of sight immediately to the right-hand side.

 The walls of this hall are covered by torn, striped and pale blue wallpaper, the floor is an old light wood, the stairs leading up with a slightly rotten runner of dull green.
-The hallway opens immediately to the left with an archway which appears to be a drawing room that has furniture covered with sheets.
-The hall ends with a closed door and a corner that seems to turn right past the end of the stairs.
+The hallway opens immediately to the left with an archway which appears to lead to a drawing room that has furniture covered with sheets.
+The hall ends with a closed door and a corner that turns right past the end of the stairs.

 The first step in by Dr Bentley is accompanied by a long-drawn-out creak as his weight shifts the old wooden floorboards, which freezes both him and Irene almost immediately.
 The echoing silence of the house continues without skipping a beat, and the doctor takes another step, another short creak as he removes his weight from the offending board.
 Irene follows closely, although actively avoiding making the same mistake, and steps off to one side.